SemanticComputing/sampo-lod-tutorial/create-lod/scripts/README.md

 ```

 This will run all the `convert_[type_of_instance].py` scripts to handle each of the CSV files in the `../csv` folder.

 The created Turtle files will be serialized in the folder `ttl/` one directory up.

+### run_conversion.ipynb

+An alternative to running the above `run_conversion.py` in a Jupyter Notebook format.

+Running this notebook will install all the necessary dependencies and run all the `convert_[type_of_instance].py` scripts to handle each of the CSV files in the `../csv` folder.

+The created Turtle files will be serialized in the folder `ttl/` one directory up.